-Transconjunctival blepharoplasty is a relatively newer technique of performing eyelid surgery to the lower eyelid.
-Blepharoplasty is the eyelid surgery done to address the eye loose wrinkled skin and protuding excess fat that causes bulges to the eyelid.
-It is a more challenging technique that requires a comprehensive knowledge of the anatomy of the lower eyelid and upper cheek in order to be performed correctly The more traditional approach is the transcutaneous approach which leaves a small scar hidden in the lower eyelashes.
-This traditional approach is more useful for people who have excess skin that also needs to be removed at the same time.
+Transconjunctival blepharoplasty is a technique that is gaining popularity in performing eyelid surgery to the lower eyelid.
+It requires more surgical skill as well as a comprehensive knowledge of the anatomy of the lower eyelid and upper cheek in order to be performed correctly.
+The standard transcutaneous approach leaves a small scar hidden just under the lower eyelashes.
+For those that have excess skin to the lower lid the traditional approach may be considered to address this.

 WHAT HAPPENS DURING THE PROCEDURE?